netlooker/netlooker.github.io/content/posts/setting-up-hugo-blog.md

 ### 4. Create Hugo' Configuration File - hugo.yaml
 I spent some time understanding how the configuration file works and the formats that can be used to encode it.
 If you wish to get more insights, I advise you to check [this page](https://gohugo.io/getting-started/configuration/).

-To proceed faster, please find a template of the *".yaml"* format of the configuration [file]((https://gist.github.com/netlooker/dad86a321324e8aadd9425386fa3dbf1)) I created based on various sources and my preferences.Adjust its content to reflect your project' properties.
+To proceed faster, please find a template of the *".yaml"* format of the configuration [file](https://gist.github.com/netlooker/dad86a321324e8aadd9425386fa3dbf1) I created based on various sources and my preferences.
+Adjust its content to reflect your project' properties.

 ### 5. Create the First Post
 Now it's time to take Hugo for a ride.
 I recommend using VS Code as your editor due to the quality extensions you can use to make your relationship with Hugo easier :)
-To create your first post placeholder following a template that the theme delivers (get familiar with [Archetypes]((https://gohugo.io/content-management/archetypes/)) paste the following command:
+To create your first post placeholder following a template that the theme delivers (get familiar with [Archetypes](https://gohugo.io/content-management/archetypes/)) paste the following command:
 ```shell-session
 hugo new posts/the-first-post.md
 ```